 Two things are vital:

-Having neural pathways from our lower to higher brain regions.
+Having neural pathways from our lower

 Being able to access the pathways we have.